MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

+We empirically analyze the multimodal capacity and generalization ability of MoVA on a wide range of challenging MLLM benchmarks in Table~\ref{tab:main_exp}.
+This comprehensive assessment is conducted on MME~\cite{mme}, MMBench~\cite{mmbench}, QBench~\cite{qbench}, MathVista~\cite{mathvista}, MathVerse~\cite{mathverse}, and POPE~\cite{pope}.
 Compared to other open-source MLLMs with similar model complexity, MoVA with Vicuna-7B achieves the best performance across 7 MLLM benchmarks while offering a more favorable balance between training efficiency and performance.
 For instance, MoVA-7B surpasses the recent state-of-the-art LLaVA-NeXT-7B~\cite{llavanext} with a dynamic high resolution design, processing only 20\% image tokens.
 Furthermore, we adopt Hermes-Yi-34B~\cite{yi} as the LLM to validate the scaling property of MoVA.
-As depicted in~\cref{tab:main_exp}, the performance of MoVA-34B is on par with popular proprietary MLLMs (\eg, Gemini-Pro~\cite{gemini}) and outperforms Qwen-VL-Plus~\cite{qwenvl} on 5 MLLM benchmarks.
-For example, MoVA establishes new records on MMBench and MMBench-CN, even surpassing the GPT-4V~\cite{gpt4} by a clear margin.
+As depicted in Table~\ref{tab:main_exp}, the performance of MoVA-34B is on par with popular proprietary MLLMs (\textit{e.g.}, Gemini-Pro~\cite{gemini}) and outperforms Qwen-VL-Plus~\cite{qwenvl} on 5 MLLM benchmarks.
+For example, MoVA establishes new records on MMBench and MMBench-CN, even surpassing the GPT-4V~\cite{gpt4}.
 These results suggest that the ensemble of vision experts with adaptive expert routing can serve as an effective dimension for MLLM model scaling.